CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/terraform-templates/README.md

     }
     }
     ```
-2) A template for additional accounts in the directory `additional-acount` directory.
+2) A template for additional accounts in the directory `additional-acount-existing-trail` directory.
    The template contains the following
     -   A IAM role that Crowdstrike can assume to gather information about resources of interest.
 ```text